covid-19-impact-lab/sid/docs/source/tutorials/index.rst

 Tutorials
 =========

-Tutorials help you to get started with sid.
-Here you learn everything about the interface and how to accomplish basic tasks.
+Tutorials help you get started with sid.
+They introduce you to the basic workings in simple model and show you how to use sid to simulate your own model.

 .. toctree::
    :maxdepth: 1